pg/pg/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Python web development for my WWT client work and MicroPython for hobby embedded systems work, most of my work lately is being done in private repos
+- 🔭 I’m currently working on Python web development for my WWT client work and MicroPython for hobby embedded systems work, much of my recent work has been in private repos
 - 😄 Pronouns: he/him

 <!--